We have more than 3000 square feet of shared common space. We even have a room called the “Data Room”. Do you know where it is located?

 This drawing shows:

 - our primary space attributed as the “common house”.
-It contains the kitchen 100.13 which includes our movable counter tops (marked with X)
+It contains the kitchen which includes our movable countertops (marked with X)

-- our entry way is 100.00 and our entry hall is 100.10 with a wooden bench and wall space for mailboxes and community postings
+- our entryway and our entry hall with a wooden bench and wall space for mailboxes and community postings

-- The elevator is 100.03 and provides access to the rest of the building
+- The elevator provides access to the rest of the building

 This is not our dining room, just an example

 Through the dining room doors, you enter out onto our outdoor terrace with its barbeque and sitting area.
-This becomes an alternative kitchen for the dining room on warm summer days.
+On warm summer days, this becomes an alternative kitchen for the dining room

-We have placed our common laundry facility near the common kitchen so that those doing laundry can join into the life of the common house while the machines do the work.
-Having a common laundry allows all of us to use 3 washing machines at a time instead of needing 21 machines.
-Most units will accept laundry machines but most are relying on the common laundry.
+We have placed our common laundry facility near the common kitchen so that those doing laundry can join into the life of the common house, if they want, while the machines do the work.
+Having a common laundry allows the use of 3 washing machines at a time instead of needing 21 machines.
+Units with more than one bedroom are plumbed and wired for washer and dryer.
+It is at the discretion of the unit owner to decide if they want to purchase and install a washer and dryer

 This is not our laundry room, just an example.